Drosofila/C208-MSFS2020-Fix/README.md

 This is what I could do so far:

-Change Log v1.2 beta:
+Change Log v1.2:

-- Engine performance tuned
+- Engine performance tuned.
-- Fuel consumption tuned
+- Fuel consumption tuned.
 - Flight model changes: I tried to tweak the flight model to increase the drag generated from the flaps, mainly when using full flaps.
-As I had said before, I've never flown this plane in real life and this is only based in videos/other pilots commenting on the performance of the plane.
-The idea is to have a flight model in which you have to rely a bit more in your engine during a full flap approach and also reduce the excessive floating of the plane during flare.
-- This version is still in beta since I couldn't make a lot of test flights yet.
-Again, I am very new to coding and modding flight simulator aircraft, so any criticism is more than welcome.

-Change Log v1.2:
+- Corrected Ng values at idle power with condition lever at high idle and low idle.
 - Stall speeds corrected.
+- Propeller angles corrected in the engines.cfg file but the propeller won't feather at all.
+- Now you can install it the right way via the "Community" folder (I think it's working).

+Change Log v1.1:

 - Climb/cruise speeds corrected.
 - Elevator trim actuation is now much more smooth than it was before.
 - Engine Power tuned (the plane might feel a little overpowered, but I'm still fine tuning the power output).